DittaFaniaB/bookstore-api-testing/README.md

-# End to End API Automation using WDIO
+# End to End API Automation using Webdriver.io - Supertest

 ## API